Psoriasis: Causes, Symptoms & Natural Support Strategies

 Good Hydration

 Start your day with a big glass of water.
 Add some lemon or apple cider vinegar for extra digestion and cleansing support.
-Drink 8 to 10 glasses of purified water a day, or more if you exercise a lot sick, or it’s hot outside.
+Drink 8 to 10 glasses of purified water a day, are sick, or it’s hot outside.
 Additionally, drink green juices, smoothies, and herbal tea, and eat hydrating veggies and fruits.

 Optimize Vitamin D Levels